eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_python_app/includes/dependencies.rst

 Colcon installation
 """""""""""""""""""

-If you have followed the Colcon installation there are several ways to import the libraries.
+From a Colcon installation there are several ways to import the libraries.
-If you want these to be accessible only from the current shell session, run one of the following two commands.
+If the libraries need to be available just for the current session, run the following command.

 .. code-block:: bash

     source <path/to/Fast-DDS-python/workspace>/install/setup.bash

-If you want these to be accessible from any session, you can add the Fast DDS installation directory to your ``$PATH`` variable in the shell configuration files for the current user running the following command.
+They can be made accessible from any session by adding the Fast DDS installation directory to your ``$PATH`` variable in the shell configuration files for the current user running the following command.

 .. code-block:: bash